MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - Azure Monitor supports three types of observability data: logs, metrics, and distributed traces.
   - Logs are stored in Azure Monitor Logs  workspaces based on [Azure Data Explorer](/azure/data-explorer/).
 Log queries are stored in query packs that can be shared across subscriptions, and are used to drive observability components such as dashboards, workbooks, or other reporting and visualization tools.
-  - Metrics are stored in an internal time-series diagnostic service database, which for most Azure resources is [retained](/azure/azure-monitor/essentials/data-platform-metrics#retention-of-metrics) for 93 days.
+  - Metrics are stored in an internal time-series diagnostic service database.
+For most Azure resources, the retention period is [retained](/azure/azure-monitor/essentials/data-platform-metrics#retention-of-metrics) for 93 days.
 Metric collection is configured through resource Diagnostic settings.

 - All Azure resources expose logs and metrics, but resources must be appropriately configured to route diagnostic data to your desired data sink.